 A sleep disorder is a problem that interferes with the quality or quantity of sleep.
 Most people also complain of daytime problems related to poor sleep.
 Many people do not know they have sleep problems.
 Many have unexplained health problems that have not been evaluated well enough to see if they are related to sleep.
 Others are brought by a bed partner over concerns such as snoring, erratic breathing, and sudden movements while asleep.
 Medical research is now revealing how poor sleep contributes to health concerns such as heart disease, diabetes, high blood pressure, stroke, obesity, poor daytime functioning, accidents, mental problems, and depression.

 Yes!
 Talk with your doctor about your symptoms.
 They can refer you to the Sleep Lab for specialized evaluation and treatment specific to your problem.
-You may also contact the sleep center on your own to speak with a clinician to determine need for further evaluation.
+You may also contact the sleep center on your own to make a visit with a clinician to determine need for further evaluation.

 You can call the sleep lab at 575-522-2777 to schedule an initial appointment with a physician or clinician.
 If you need a sleep study to make a diagnosis this will be scheduled during the visit.